1337joe/du-ship-displays/README.md

 luacov: For tracking code coverage when running all tests.
 Can be removed from `runTests.sh` if not desired.

+Dual Universe/Game/data/lua: For automated testing, link or copy your C:\ProgramData\Dual Universe\Game\data\lua directory to ../game-data-lua relative to within the root directory of the project.

 ## Support

 If you encounter bugs or any of my instructions don't work either send me a message or file a GitHub Issue (or fork the project, fix it, and send me a pull request).